-Anyone can become a carer and carers come from all walks of life, all cultures and can be any age.
-Many feel that they're doing what anyone would do in the same situation, caring for a mother, father, wife, husband, son, daughter or best friend, for example.
+Anyone can become a carer and carers come from all walks of life, and can be any age.
+Many feel that they're doing what anyone would do in the same situation.

 Are you a carer?